 Remember, if you're making these for a holiday and you're short on oven space, you can make them the day before.

 These flavorful carrots are winners on their own.
-However, we like to give ours a bed of creamy homemade pumpkin hummus.
+However, we like to give ours a bed of creamy homemade hummus.
 That part is up to you, but highly encouraged.
 Plus, you can always make a big batch of hummus and use the rest as a dip!

 We also like to serve these carrots with a spicy tahini sauce.
 It's nutty and creamy with just the right amount of spice.
 You can always add or remove some of that spice, depending on your tastes.